cdktf/cdktf-provider-googlebeta/docs/googleClouddeployDeliveryPipeline.python.md

 The time to wait for route updates to propagate.
 The maximum configurable time is 3 hours, in seconds format.
 If unspecified, there is no wait time.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.16.0/docs/resources/google_clouddeploy_delivery_pipeline#route_update_wait_time GoogleClouddeployDeliveryPipeline#route_update_wait_time}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.17.0/docs/resources/google_clouddeploy_delivery_pipeline#route_update_wait_time GoogleClouddeployDeliveryPipeline#route_update_wait_time}

+---

+###### `stable_cutback_duration`<sup>Optional</sup> <a name="stable_cutback_duration" id="@cdktf/provider-google-beta.googleClouddeployDeliveryPipeline.GoogleClouddeployDeliveryPipelineSerialPipelineStagesStrategyCanaryRuntimeConfigKubernetesOutputReference.putGatewayServiceMesh.parameter.stableCutbackDuration"></a>

+- *Type:* str

+Optional.

+The amount of time to migrate traffic back from the canary Service to the original Service during the stable phase deployment.
+If specified, must be between 15s and 3600s.
+If unspecified, there is no cutback time.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.17.0/docs/resources/google_clouddeploy_delivery_pipeline#stable_cutback_duration GoogleClouddeployDeliveryPipeline#stable_cutback_duration}

 ---